 Kellie Sponberg received her Bachelor’s degree from CSU in Technical Journalism in 1992.
 She has owned retail stores in Estes Park, Vail and Fort Collins and was active on the Poudre School District Literacy Council, Children’s Theater Board and several academic advisory boards while her children were young.
 Kellie also served as a domestic abuse counselor with Crossroads Safehouse and an in-classroom instructor with TEAM Fort Collins.
-Currently she is a Court Appointed Special Advocate (CASA) for the 8th Judicial District, working with children in the court system in Larimer and Jackson Counties.
-Kellie also sits on the CASA Board of Directors.
-She is certified as an ESL instructor and has traveled extensively.
-She is involved in a wide range of activities with CSU, and is a member of the Great Conversations Steering Committee.
+Currently she is a Court Appointed Special Advocate (CASA) for the 8th Judicial District, working with children in the court system in Larimer and Jackson Counties, and is a past CASA board member.
+She also works as a trust administrator for a local bank and serves on the steering committee of WISH, a fundraising arm of UCHealth.
+Kellie is certified as an ESL instructor and has traveled extensively.
+She is involved in a wide range of activities with CSU, and is a member of the Great Conversations steering committee.
 Kellie and her husband, Steve, have four adult children and live in Windsor, Colorado.